kyma-project/control-plane/docs/eu_access.md

 You must open a support ticket before attempting to provision Kyma clusters in the EU Access only regions to have your GlobalAccountId added to the whitelist.

-If the GlobalAccountId for provisioning request is not whitelisted the Kyma Environment Broker will respond with http code 400 (Bad Request) and preconfigured in management-plane-config message.
+If the GlobalAccountId for the provisioning request is not whitelisted, the Kyma Environment Broker responds with `http code 400` (Bad Request) and the message preconfigured in `management-plane-config`.
 This message will be presented to the user in the BTP Cockpit.
 ```yaml
 kcp-prod: